Y’all I’m concerned.

 - What’s your budget?
 How much ROI does your coach need to bring within 3 months to make sense to keep retaining her?

 - What do her testimonials/referrals say?
 If you’re dropping more than $1,000 on a coach, get a freaking referral on the phone.
 Better yet, get three.

 - What are her credentials, and how will they specifically help you?
 Did she build an etsy empire, starting at $0 and making 6 figures?
 Was her startup bought out?
 For how much?
 Has she worked with people in your industry before?

 - Has she done what you want to do?
 Or helped someone do what you want to do?
 Worked in the industry or with the customer you’re targeting?

 - Is she transparent about what she *doesn’t* do?
-Coaching isn’t a fucking 7-Eleven, and you should beware a Jane-of-All-Trades.
+Coaching isn’t a freaking 7-Eleven, and you should beware a Jane-of-All-Trades.
 She should be real clear about the type of people she doesn’t help.

 - Does she have a referral network?
-Shitty coaches stink, and if she’s not hanging out with other coaches it’s because they can’t stand to be around her.
+Crappy coaches stink, and if she’s not hanging out with other coaches it’s because they can’t stand to be around her.